-Provider methods are additional capabilities that providers expose beyond the basic query and notify functionality (read more here).
+Provider methods are additional capabilities that providers expose beyond the basic query and notify capabilities (read more here).
 These methods allow you to interact with the provider’s API in more specific ways, enabling richer integrations and automation capabilities.

-What are Provider Methods?
+What are provider methods?

 For example, a monitoring service provider might expose methods to: